aspose-ocr/Aspose-OCR-Reference-Tutorials/ocr/english/net/ocr-settings/set-threads-count/_index.md

 AsposeOcr api = new AsposeOcr();
 ```

-## Step 2: Recognize Image
+## Step 2: Recognize Image with Custom Thread Count

-Next, let's recognize the text in the image using the specified Threads Count:
+Now tell the OCR engine how many threads to use.
+Setting `ThreadsCount` to a value greater than 0 gives you direct control and can **improve OCR accuracy** for demanding workloads.

 ```csharp
 // Recognize image